istio/fortio-deployment/fortio/README.md

 fortio.istio.io is running an istio deployment of the `fortio report` application

 Using envoy directly as the internet facing istio ingress.
+SSL certificates are automatically provisioned and renewed.

 The data presented is pulled from a configurable google cloud storage or aws s3 bucket.